 The following documents are required for your application:

-• Motivation Letter: stating what PhD project(s) you are applying for and why are you interested in them?
+- Motivation Letter: stating why are you interested in the PhD position.
 What are your current research interests? (in English, max.
 600 words)

 Get the documents ready to upload in PDF Format.
 Applications are submitted via the FZJ online recruitment portal linked in the "Apply now button" below.